 This way, there’s no confusion because everybody knows what everybody is talking about.
 You can have more than one plan, of course—you may have a series of basic plans for simple homes and an entirely different set for multi-million dollar mansions.
 That’s the beauty of being the boss.

 Location is key

 It would help if you find an excellent place to launch your construction startup.
 Local ordinances may have restrictions here.
 At first thought, you may want to pick a location close to your home.
 However, finding a place closer to this area may make sense if you find most of your business in a specific geographic region.
-There may also be an area in your community that caters to construction companies providing all the resources you’ll need to set up shop in one location.
+There may also be an area in your community that caters to construction companies providing all the resources needed to set up a shop in one location.